NJ Long-Term Care Ombudsman

 As aging occurs, issues often arise that concern the elderly, those who love them and those who provide necessary care.
-The NJ Office of the Ombudsman for the Institutionalized Elderly (OOIE) works to protect the rights and preserve the health, safety and welfare of New Jersey residents age 60 and older who live in long-term care facilities.
+The NJ Long-Term Care Ombudsman (NJLTCO) works to protect the rights and preserve the health, safety, and welfare of New Jersey residents age 60 and older who live in long-term care facilities.
 All services are free and confidential.

 The office serves multiple needs.
 Staff answer questions, and provide information.
 Officials also review proposals to withhold or withdraw life-sustaining medical treatment in end-of-life situations in long-term care.